 This table also shows some values in brackets after the main number i.e. at 10 years the main number is 5.3%, which means that at 10 years if you are still alive you have a 5.3% chance of having a revision.
 The reason that there are numbers in brackets afterward (in this case 5.2 and 5.4) is that 5.3% is not an exact number, it is an estimate based on the analysis of all the data.
 The numbers in the brackets represent the 95% confidence interval.
-This means that the estimate is 5.3% and there is 95% confidence that the actual or real number is somewhere between 5.2% and 5.4%.
+This means that the estimate is 5.3% and there is 95% confidence interval.
+This means that the estimate is 5.3% and 5.4%.
 This is a small confidence interval which is usually when the number of operations is large.
 When the confidence interval is small the estimate is likely to be accurate.